 Carbon Dioxide Supplements when Bamboo In Aquarium

-To grow healthy, lucky bamboo in the aquarium, it needs a good supply of carbon and nutrients.
+To grow healthy, lucky bamboo in an aquarium, it needs a good supply of carbon and nutrients.
 So sometimes, you need to apply a plant fertilizer in the correct dose to your aquarium on a daily schedule.

 Using plant fertilizer follows directions as it says on the label because too much will kill your fish and create algae problems.
 Also, keep a close eye on your plants.
 You can measure the health of lucky bamboo by its vibrant green and puts out new leaves.